contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Raw `<textarea>` tags will no longer have their contained text converted to HTML elements as if it was Harlowe syntax.
  * Now, using `(enchant:)` to enchant the `(text-colour:)` of ?Page or ?Passage will no longer override the text-colour of links - only by enchanting the enclosing hooks, or the ?Link hook, can change their non-hover colour.
  * The default CSS for `<pre>` elements now has a smaller `line-height`.
+ * When a Javascript error in a story's user script is thrown, the stack trace in the resulting dialog is now more concise, no longer printing Harlowe engine stack frames.

 ####Additions